 Ethan Lechner became Kosala Center’s Resident Teacher in 2019.
 A practitioner of Kadampa Buddhism since 2008, he has traveled extensively throughout the world for teachings and retreat with Venerable Geshe Kelsang Gyatso and the tradition’s most senior teachers.
 Ethan is a native of Alabama and originally came to this area to get his PhD in ethnomusicology.
 These days he works part time as a therapist and enjoys playing piano.
 Ethan is appreciated for his warm, humorous, and relatable style of teaching Dharma.

-David Rademacher, a student of Gen Kelsang Tilopa of the Kosala Buddhist Center in Carrboro, is a long time practitioner of Geshe Kelsang Gyatso’s teachings on Kadampa Buddhism.
+David Rademacher has been studying at Kosala Center since 2006 and is a long time practitioner of Geshe Kelsang Gyatso’s teachings on Kadampa Buddhism.
 He regularly teaches meditation classes in Carrboro.
-He has been a fan of Buddhist teachings for over thirty years.
+He has been practicing Buddhist teachings for over thirty years.
 David lives in Chapel Hill, and works in Pittsboro and Chapel Hill as a psychotherapist.
 He is married and has two children and two cats.
-David Rademacher teaches the Pittsboro Meditation Class on Tuesdays at 6:30p – 7:45p